FederatedTrust: A Solution for Trustworthy Federated Learning: Trustworthy FL: Pillars, Notions, and Metrics

 \textbf{Interpretability}.
 This notion combines the algorithm transparency and the model size to evaluate the FL model interpretability.
 As already identified in the literature, some ML/DL models are interpretable by design, and some are not.
 In addition, model size is also widely used as a metric of interpretability.
 More details about these two metrics are provided below.

 \begin{itemize} \item \textit{Algorithmic Transparency}.
 A model is considered transparent if it is understandable by itself.
 This definition could be very subjective to different levels of intellectual grasp.
 However, algorithmically transparent models must first be fully explorable through mathematical analysis and methods.
-Then the assessment considers model complexity (in terms of the number of variables and interactions) and decomposability (in terms of the interpretability of each component of the model) \cite{XAI}.
+Then the assessment considers model complexity (in terms of the number of variables and interactions) and decomposability (in terms of the interpretability of each component of the model) \cite{XAI}. \addtxt{In summary, the recognized interpretable models are linear regression, logistic regression, decision trees, decision rules, k-nearest neighbors (KNN), and Bayesian models.
+Even within the interpretable models, the level of interpretability slightly varies.
+The non-interpretable models include tree ensembles, support vector machines (SVM), multi-layer neural networks (MNN), convolutional neural networks (CNN), and recurrent neural networks (RNN).}

 \item \textit{Model Size}.
 Different algorithms have diverse definitions of model size.
 For instance, it could be the number of decision rules, the depth of a decision tree, the number of features in a linear/logistic regression model or the number of trainable parameters in a neural network \cite{quantification_xai}.
 The larger the model size, the harder it is to understand and explain the causal relationship between input and output. \end{itemize}